Joe-Wehbe/CSC461/README.md

 # CSC461
-Projects of the Introduction to Machine Learning course
+Projects of the Introduction to Machine Learning course.